D00RDASH/cv-License-Plate-Detection-inventory/README.md

 The model is shown a bunch of license plate images.
 The YOLO model is supposed analyzes them and it detects the license plates using object detection.

 ### Impact
-[Who benefits?
-How much time/money saved?
-What's the value?]--

 #### Who benefits?